-Sweetcorn is most successful in long hot summers, though many modern cultivars are better suited to cooler climates.
+Sweetcorn is most successful in long hot summers, though many modern cultivars are better suited to our cooler climate.

-Grow sweetcorn in a sheltered, sunny position, protected from strong wind, on any fertile garden soil.
-Add up to two bucketfuls of organic matter, such as rotted manure, and also rake in 100g per sq m (4oz per sq yd) of Growmore before planting.
+Grow sweetcorn in a sheltered, sunny position, protected from strong wind, on a fertile garden soil.
+Add up to two bucketfuls of organic matter, such as rotted manure, and also rake in 100g per sq m (4oz per sq yd) of gerneral purpose fertiliser such as Growmore before planting.
 Plants are less successful on dry or heavy soil.

 Mulch with organic matter, to conserve moisture and suppress weeds and mound soil over the roots, which appear at the base of the stems.
 Hoe carefully as they are shallow rooted.

 Stake plants individually if they are tall or the location is exposed.
-Water well in dry weather; this is vital when the plants are flowering.
-Tap the tops of the plants when the male flowers (tassels) open to help pollination; poor pollination results in sparsely filled cobs.
-Liquid feed when the cobs begin to swell.
+Water well in dry weather when plants are flowering.
+Tap the tops of the plants when the male flowers (tassels) open to help pollination of the female flowers down below; poor pollination results in sparsely filled cobs.

 Mice: These rodents will eat the seeds where planted